Skip To Main Content

 2023 Visiting Author Kyle Lukoff

-In December 2024, Gordon welcomes Traci Sorell to campus as the eighteenth annual Karla Harry Visiting Author.
+This December, Gordon welcomes Christina Soontornvat to campus as the nineteenth annual Karla Harry Visiting Author.

-During her visit to Gordon, Traci will be working with all three divisions of the school and offering a workshop for adults as well.
+During her visit to Gordon, Christina will be working with all three divisions of the school.